yelloworangebananaa/biogemma_lora/README.md

 5. Increase GPU offloading until the model approaches the available VRAM limit.
 6. Use a low temperature for factual biology questions.

 A completed GGUF file is required.
-A partial BF16 file left behind by a killed conversion process should not be used.
+A partial BF16 file left behind after a killed conversion process should not be used.

 ## Example Prompts